 Unique Craft Breweries

 The microbrewery business in Alberta is a booming industry.
 Wherever you are in Alberta, beer enthusiasts can visit a nearby craft brewery and have a great time tasting their specials.
 Many interactive and hands-on tours showcase their unique brews and techniques.
 From the farmers and brewers to the retailers and bars, everyone contributes to the community, and there is plenty of cooperation and support.
+You can also visit these places while travelling on the ultimate Canadian road trip.

 Ice Castles